0xKodzy/keymouse/README.md

 You can move your mouse by typing one of the letter pairs displayed on the overlay and then you have a few choices.
 1) Press Spacebar to move in a middle of the cell and click
 2) Press Return(Enter) to move in a middle of the cell without a click
-3) Press Any of the main keyboard keys without a middle row for a better precision inside the cell.
+3) Press Any of the main keyboard keys excluding two middle rows for a better precision inside the cell.

 Also there are a few modificators:
 1) Holding ALT will use right click